AndGeorgia was a typical 18-year-old. She was the youngest of three girls and she also had four step-siblings whose ages slotted between them.

 So what do you do?
 You educate.
 With knowledge you can make informed choices, with truth you can keep yourself as safe as possible.

-Georgia made every mistake you could make, she never knew that, she never wanted to die.
-Maybe and I mean maybe if she had been armed with the knowledge she might have stood a chance.
+Georgia made every mistake you could make, she never knew that.
+She didn’t want to die.
+Maybe if she had been armed with the knowledge she might have stood a chance.

 She took two pills, she should have started with a quarter.
 That was one mistake.

 As adults in society, we sometimes overlook technology.
 I know I don’t have a clue.
-Again it is used by dealers, young people are flooded with images of people taking.
+Again it is used by dealers, and young people are flooded with images of people taking.
 It’s made it a normal thing to try.
 It’s even easier and cheaper to get than alcohol and gets delivered to you.
-So harm reduction education is very much needed.
+So drug awareness and harm reduction education is very much needed.

 I want young people and adults to talk about drugs.
 To try to make it less scary.